saivamsikaruturi/vamsilabs-dev-notes-main/docs/java/Collections.md

 ## Collection Hierarchy
 ![img_16.png](img_16.png)

+## Linked Hash Set

+- Child class of Hash Set
+- It is used when duplicates are not allowed and insertion order should be preserved.
+- Underlying data structure is Hash table and linked list.
+- For Cache based applications

 ## What is the contract between hashCode() and equals() method

 - Whenever it is invoked on the same object more than once during execution of Java application the hashCode method must consistently return the same hashCode value